CExA-project/ddc/docs/concepts.md

 DDC introduces labels in the form of dimensions and attributes on top of Kokkos arrays, which offer a more intuitive and less error-prone development experience.

 Using Kokkos, the indices of views are weakly typed, meaning that each index is a simple integer.
 Let's consider a multidimensional view intended to represent a physical quantity, such as a temperature field for example.
-The first index represents the temperature along the $x$ axis, and the second index represents the temperature along the $y$ axis.
+The first index represents the temperature along the \f$x\f$ axis, and the second index represents the temperature along the \f$y\f$ axis.
 As both indices are simple integers, they may be swapped by mistake.
 The code would compile successfully, but the result would be incorrect, and the source of the error would be difficult to trace.

 DDC provides array-like containers that have labeled dimensions and strongly typed indices.
 For instance, by labeling dimensions `X` and `Y`, the indices along those labeled dimensions become strongly typed and cannot be swapped anymore.